zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 ## Introduction
 In this 30 mins lab, we will deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.

-## Part 1.
+## Step 1.
 Sign in to the Oracle Cloud Infrastructure Console

 Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure console.